ShareRing/Shareledger/README.md

 ## Install Shareledger ##

 The fatest and easiest way to install `Shareledger` is to run our os-specfic application which guides you through four steps to setup and run a MasterNode.
-[TODO](https://todo.com)
+[TO BE RELEASED](https://sharering.network)

 ### From Binary